Finetuning

 -

 You can recognize good output easier than you can write it.
-For example, you know a good product description when you see one, but writing perfect examples for every case is impractical.
+You know a good product description when you see one, but writing perfect examples for every case is impractical.

 -

 Multiple answers are acceptable.
-If "the red car" and "a red vehicle on the left" are both correct answers to "what's in the image?", RL lets you reward both rather than penalizing one for not matching a single target.
-This also applies to spatial outputs like bounding boxes and points, where order doesn't matter—detecting objects A, B, C is just as correct as C, B, A.
+"The red car" and "a red vehicle on the left" are both correct.
+This also applies to spatial outputs like bounding boxes and points, where order doesn't matter.

 -